 There is some debate from the experts about whether or not dogs should be allowed to eat bones.
 One view is that dogs ate bones in the wild and there is no harm to the animal eating them, provided they are raw.

-Raw Meaty Bones
+Raw, Meaty Bones

 Avoid any bones that are already cut into smaller pieces as they pose a more immediate choking hazard.
 Be aware that any bone may cause a digestive upset in a dog.

-If this happens you can ask the dog for the rest of the bone (because you’ve already taught him the “give” command – right?).
-Finding an alternative to a potentially hazardous situation is always in you and your dog’s best interest rather than leaving it to chance.
-If your dog gets in to difficulty while eating we recommend taking him to your local vet as soon as possible.
+If this happens you can ask the dog for the rest of the bone (because you’ve already taught them the “give” command, right?).
+Finding an alternative to a potentially hazardous situation is always in your pet’s best interest rather than leaving it to chance.
+If your dog gets into difficulty while eating, we recommend taking them to your local vet as soon as possible.